Treaty of Tripoli: Barbary corsairs

-Soon after the formation of the United States, privateering in the Mediterranean Sea and the eastern Atlantic Ocean from the nations of the Barbary Coast prompted the U.S. to initiate a series of so-called peace treaties, collectively known as the Barbary Treaties.
-Individual treaties were negotiated with Morocco (1786), Algiers (1795), Tripoli (1797) and Tunis (1797), all of them more than once.
-The United States consul-general to the Barbary states of Algiers, Tripoli and Tunis was Joel Barlow, who dealt with the text of various treaties (including the Treaty of Tripoli) and supported U.S. diplomatic efforts on the Barbary Coast.
-Commissioner Plenipotentiary (and Minister to the Kingdom of Spain in Madrid) of the United States, David Humphreys, was given the right to establish a treaty with Tripoli and assigned Joel Barlow and Joseph Donaldson to broker it.
-It was Joel Barlow who certified the signatures on the Arabic original and the English copy provided to him.
-Later, Captain Richard O'Brien, USN established the original transport of the negotiated goods along with the Treaty, but it was the American Consul James Leander Cathcart who delivered the final requirements of payment for the treaty.
+Soon after the signing of the Treaty of Paris, attacks on American shipping in the Mediterranean and Eastern Atlantic by the Barbary corsairs prompted the U.S. to initiate a series of peace treaties collectively known as the Barbary treaties.
+Individual treaties were negotiated with Morocco (1786), Algiers (1795), Tripoli (1797), and Tunis (1797), all of them more than once.
+Joel Barlow, the U.S. consul general to Algiers, Tripoli, and Tunis, dealt with the text of various treaties.
+The United States Ambassador to Spain, David Humphreys, was given the right to establish a treaty with Tripoli and assigned Barlow and Joseph Donaldson to broker it.
+Barlow certified the signatures on the Arabic original and the English copy provided to him.
+The American diplomat Richard Henry O'Brien subsequently established the original transport of the negotiated goods along with the treaty, but it was the consul James Leander Cathcart who delivered the final requirements of payment for the treaty.